35 Best Abandoned Cart Email Examples: Increase Sales Today

 Jessops

-This Jessops email also includes a list of product images and descriptions below the cut, but I wanted to emphasize the email copywriting here.
+This Jessops email also includes a list of product images and descriptions below the cut, but we wanted to emphasize the email copywriting here.
 The store is dedicated to photography and videography, so the CTA pops off the screen with unusual wording: “Snap up your basket.”
 This reflects the definition of the word “snap” in the photography world.
 Well done.

 12. AllBeauty.com